-A SCA should be undertaken when planning, designing, manufacturing and constructing new assets, whether a building or infrastructure.
-The asset owner(s) should therefore ensure that processes are in place, and implemented, to initiate the SCA process at the start of the project.
+A SCA should be undertaken when planning for, and implementing, new connected, smart and autonomous assets.
+The asset owner(s) or adopter of the asset(s) should therefore ensure that processes are in place, and implemented, to initiate the SCA process at the early planning stages.